vishalghule7/top-20-ideas/README.md

-# This is a made with React, Tailwind, Drizzle ORM , PostgreSQL
+# This is a made with React, Tailwind, Drizzle ORM , PostgreSQL, Neon Database.

-#Demo link
+# Demo link

 Demo -https://top20ideas.vercel.app/